jhvanderschee/jekyllcodex/_without-plugin/lightbox.md

 ### How it works

 Links that point to images, Youtube and Vimeo video's are automagically recognized and provided with an additional class by jQuery.
 Video's get an additional data-id in case of a video.
 A listener adds the lightboxes to the body on a click on the link.
 The lightboxes is removed when you click on the background/overlay.
 You can prevent links from turning into lightboxes, by adding the 'no-lightbox' class.
-To achieve this in Markdown, simply write:
+To achieve this in Markdown, simply use the code below.

+[expand]

 ```
 {% raw %}[video link](https://youtu.be/iWowJBRMtpc?t=90s){:.no-lightbox}{% endraw %}
 ```

+[/expand]

 ### Installation